api3m/api3tools/README.md

-# Airnode Tools
+# API3 Command Line Tools

-Command line utils for interacting with Airnode on chain.
+Command line tools for interacting with API3 & Airnode on chain.

 - [RRP Logs](#rrp-logs-command): Search for Airnode RRP log events and dump to JSON or CSV.
+- [dAPI Logs](#dapi-logs-command): Search for dAPI log events and dump to JSON or CSV.

 ## Setup